IntentArchitect/Docs/readme.md

 #### Troubleshooting

 If there is a strange build error, try completely deleting the `obj` folder.
-This folder only contains build artifacts, the worst that can happen from its deletion is that the next build may take longer.
+This folder only contains build artifacts, the worst that can happen from its deletion is that the next build may take a little longer.

-### Publishing (for Intent Software employees)

-For information on publishing the docs to our website, refer to the `readme.md` in the Intent Architect private repository.